MengseuThoeng/ST10_Django/API.md

 # API Endpoints Documentation

-This document lists all available API endpoints for the eCommerce Django project, including the fields for each model and example requests for testing.
+This document lists all available API endpoints for the eCommerce Django project, including the fields for each model, example requests, and sample JSON payloads for testing.

 ---